mohab-elrouby/doctor_fitness/README.md

-this is my graduation project for a 2 months android development course. it's called "doctor fitness" and it's just a basic 4 fragments app.
+this is my graduation project for a 2 months android development course. it's called "doctor fitness" the user can calculate the BMI, thier IdealWeight, daily calories they need for different activity levels. the app also has a step counter that keeps track of the distance walked by the user

-// this is my first time working with git & github